AeonDave/WebHashcat/README.md

 - Periodically prune `WebHashcat/Files/tmp` if you upload extremely large files outside the normal Celery cleanup cadence.

 ---

+## Changelog (Modernized)

+- New dark UI built with Tailwind + Flowbite, consolidated JS, and dropzones for bulk uploads (wordlists/rules/masks).
+- Asset metadata now cached per category (wordlists/rules/masks) in one JSON file; md5 is recorded at upload and line counts are reused unless the file name changes.
+- Wordlists support compressed uploads (`.gz`, `.zip`, `.7z`) stored as-is; rules count only non-empty, non-comment lines for accurate rule counts.
+- Session creation hardens missing hashfiles: if the on-disk hashfile is absent it is regenerated from DB rows before contacting the node.
+- Node upload endpoint accepts JSON or multipart and disables compression headers for already-compressed uploads to avoid disconnects with large payloads.
+- Django/Celery cache: node and session snapshots served from Redis with staleness metadata to keep the UI responsive.

 Questions, bugs, or feature ideas?
 Open an issue or pull request and help keep WebHashcat current.